WEC-Sim/WEC-Sim/docs/user/applications.rst

 This is an example of how to write your own h5 file using MATLAB.
-Can be useful if you want to modify your coefficients, use experimental coefficients, or coefficients from another BEM code other than WAMIT, NEMOH, AQWA, or CAPYTAINE.
+Can be useful if you want to modify your coefficients, use experimental coefficients, or coefficients from another BEM code other than WAMIT, NEMOH, Aqwa, or Capytaine.
 For more details see :ref:`BEMIO <user-advanced-features-bemio-h5>` documentation.